 Video Demonstrations of the Techniques

-Below is a playlist of videos demonstrating each of the techniques covered in the above discussion.
-You can toggle between videos in the playlist by clicking the icon in the upper left corner.
+Below is a library of videos demonstrating each of the techniques covered in the above discussion.
 I’ve included 3 videos on the Galax lick to show it being done on 2, 3, and 4 strings (and in slo-mo!):